 - It is recommended that a 30 minute webcast on Ethics be viewed by team members prior to the competition.
 Links to various Ethics presentations can be found at CFA Institute's site.
 Students will need to register at the CFA Institute site in order to compete.

 - Students can review sell-side research; however, no sell-side research can be used within their reports.
 All work must be original.
 Students may not speak with sell-side analysts, unless that individual is their mentor.
 As a reminder, it is preferable that mentors are CFA charterholders and the rules regarding time spent with mentors must be strictly observed.

 Southwest U.S. Research Challenge co-ordinators know if you need help in finding a CFA charterholder to help mentor your team.
 The name of the Challenge has been changed to: CFA Institute Research Challenge - Southwest U.S.

-2 teams will move on to Regionals.
+1 team will move on to Sub-Regional.

 A few miscellaneous notes: Mentors, Graders, Judges, and Faculty Advisors involved in the Challenge who are CFA charterholders may claim up to 4 CE credits.
-A publication with be established listing Schools and Team Participants with contact information (if permission granted).
-This publication will be distributed to all members of the 6 participating societies in LA, OK and TX.
-This benefit should be limited to only current Southwest U.S. Research Challenge participants.